Allure Laser Center & Medispa offers the American Society of Ophthalmic Plastic and Reconstructive Surgery Fellowship to qualified applicants.

 - Monthly Washington Academy of Eye Physicians and Surgeons meeting

-Otolaryngology: Direct interaction with Drs.
-Mike Glen, Craig Murakami, Eric Pinczower, and Sam Naficy as well as others.
+Otolaryngology: Direct interaction with Dr. Jennifer Heydt, Dr. Kris Moe, Dr. Neal Futran, Dr. Wayne Larrabee and Dr. Sam Naficy to name a few.
 The fellow participates in head and neck cancer surgery cases involving tumor excision and reconstruction as well as facial plastic surgery cases.
-These cases are done at Overlake and Virginia Mason Hospitals.
+These cases are done at Overlake, University of Washington and in private ASCs.
 There is a two-week rotation for the oncology cases as well as one month for the facial plastic surgery cases.

-General Plastic Surgery: Direct interaction with Drs.
-George Marosan and Aysel Sanderson can be arranged.
+General Plastic Surgery: Direct interaction with Dr. George Marosan and Dr. Aysel Sanderson can be arranged.

-Neuro-ophthalmology/Neurology and Neurosurgery: The fellow interacts directly with Drs.
-Hamilton and May, neurologists trained in neuro-ophthalmology.
-The fellow also frequently interacts with Drs.
-David Newell and Mark Mayberg from Neurosurgery at the Neuroscience Institute at Swedish Medical Center for combined cranio-orbital cases.
+Neuro-ophthalmology/Neurology and Neurosurgery: The fellow interacts directly with Dr. Steven Hamilton, Dr. Eugene May and Dr. Marybeth Grazko who are neurologists trained in neuro-ophthalmology.
+The fellow also interacts with Dr. David Newell from Neuroscience Institute in Neurosurgery for combined cranio-orbital cases at the Swedish Medical Center.

 Neuro-radiology: Monthly neuro-radiology rounds at Seattle Radiology.
-Also, the fellow directly interacts with the entire group of neuro-radiologists at the University of Washington, Swedish and Overlake Hospitals to review individual patient’s studies.
+The fellow directly interacts with the entire group of neuro-radiologists at the University of Washington, Swedish and Overlake Hospitals to review individual patient’s studies.

-Ocularist: Mr. Greg Sankey, Todd Cranamore, Christie Erickson and Rebecca Erickson appreciate the interaction with the fellow.
+Ocularist: Greg Sankey, Todd Cranmore, Christie Erickson and Rebecca Erickson appreciate the interaction with the fellow.
 The fellow gets a close up of how ocular and orbital prosthetics are manufactured.
 The fellow spends one week with these practices.

-Other specialty services available: The fellow can spend time with community oculofacial surgeons as well as facial plastic surgeons.
-The community oculofacial surgeons include Dr. James Orcutt, Dr. AJ Amadi, Dr. Alexander On, Dr. Tim Carey and Dr. Tim Heffernon.
-Drs.
-Wayne Larrabee, and Sam Naficy are facial plastic surgeons that are willing to educate the fellow as well.
-Drs.
-George Marosan and Aysel Sanderson are general plastic surgeons who have experience with body and facial surgery and who welcome interactions with the fellow.
+Other specialty services available: The fellow can spend time with community oculofacial surgeons and facial plastic surgeons which include, Dr. James Orcutt, Dr. AJ Amadi, Dr. Alexander On, Dr. Tim Carey and Dr. Tim Heffernan.
+Dr. Wayne Larrabee and Dr. Sam Naficy are facial plastic surgeons that are willing to educate the fellow as well.
+Dr. George Marosan, Dr. Aysel Sanderson and Dr. George Min are general plastic surgeons who have experience with body and facial surgery and who welcome interactions with the fellow.

-Please describe the time allotment for research: Nights and weekends.
-Also, the fellow is given two weeks near the end of the first year to get the thesis project initiated and to get things running so they can be maintained at night and during weekends.
-Also, over the final year this may involve time during the weekday to facilitate the project.
+Time allotment for research: Nights and weekends.
+Also, the fellow is given two weeks near the end of the first year to get their thesis project initiated so that their research can be maintained at night and during weekends.
+During the final year this may involve time during the weekday to facilitate the project.

 Are animal labs available?
 Yes.
 The University of Washington has animal facilities.

 Is funding available for research?
 Yes.
-They are also encouraged to apply for the Heed Fellowship.
+Fellows are encouraged to apply for the Heed Fellowship.
 Other funding will be provided directly through the practice.
 The fellow is expected to present their work at national meetings.

 What type of research do you expect to sponsor?
 The fellow can choose either extensive clinical projects or basic science work.
 The facilities and resources are available for both.
 It is mainly a function of the fellow’s interest.
 The philosophy is a project that is archival in nature.

 Will the fellow be involved in teaching residents?
-No. There are teaching opportunities to community physicians and summer interns interested in medicine.

-Could the fellow leave your program for a period of time (1-2 months) to work with another preceptor or sub specialist?
 Yes.
+This is done at the University of Washington.
+There are teaching opportunities for community physicians and summer interns interested in medicine.

-They travel to an orbit intensive site for one month, either in Vancouver BS or London.
+Could the fellow leave the program for a period of time (1-2 months) to work with another preceptor or sub specialist?
+The fellow will travel to an orbit intensive site for one month, either in Vancouver, BC, Spokane, WA or London.

 What photographic facilities are available?
 A fully functioning photographic suite is available.
 The fellows are encouraged to have their own digital camera so they are able to start their own collection.
 This suite has digital photographic storage that makes retrieval easy for clinical care or research.
 A camera from the practice is also available.

-Will the fellow be able to develop a slide collection?
-How will it be funded?
-Yes.
-However, with digital technology the fellows are encouraged to purchase a digital camera so they can develop their own digital collection on their computer.
+Will the fellow be able to develop a photo collection?
+The fellows are encouraged to purchase a digital camera so they can develop their own digital collection on their computer or from the practice electronic library.

-This fellow will have an extensive exposure to practice management and skin care as well as to an efficient high-volume private oculofacial plastic surgery experience.
-The practice includes its own ASC, clinic and medispa.
+This fellow will gain extensive experience in all aspects of oculofacial plastic surgery, practice management and medical skin care in an efficient, high-volume, private practice setting.
+The practice includes its own, on-site, ambulatory surgery center, clinic and medispa.
 There is an excellent blend of cosmetic (1/3) and functional (2/3) procedures.
-95% of cases are done in the ASC with the others being done at Overlake or Swedish Hospitals.
-The fellow will also have the opportunity to have a supervised autonomous continuity oculofacial surgical experience one day a week.
+95% of surgical cases are done in the practice’s ASC with the others being done at nearby Overlake or Swedish Hospitals.
+The fellow will also have the opportunity to have a supervised autonomous continuity oculofacial surgical experience one day per week and a monthly satellite clinic.

 A 45-minute lecture, journal article discussion, or CPC will occur one morning per week before any clinical activities.